-C. Except as expressly provided otherwise in subsection 3.A.3. above or in this Section 5, a Commissioner may accept any other Gift, provided the Commissioner files a Disclosure of Gift form with the Board of Ethics within thirty (30) days of receipt.

-D. All Disclosure of Gift forms filed under this Section 5 shall be available for public inspection.

-Section 6.
+- A. A Commissioner may accept a tangible Gift of any value on behalf of the Port.
+Any such Gift so accepted shall become the property of the Port and not of the Commissioner.
+A Commissioner shall disclose the acceptance of any Gift under this subsection 5.A. by filing a Disclosure of Gift Form with the Board of Ethics within thirty (30) days of receipt.
+All Disclosure of Gift forms filed under this Section shall be available for public inspection upon written request. - B. Except as expressly provided otherwise in subsection 3.A.3. above or in this Section 5, a Commissioner may accept any other Gift, provided the requirements for filing a statement identifying each gift contained in Chapter 42.17.RCW, are met. - C. On or before April 15 each year, each Port Commissioner shall file with the Board of Ethics a copy of a statement of gifts prepared in satisfaction of the requirements of Senate Bill No. 5149 and Chapter 42.17, RCW, which shall be available for public inspection upon written request. - Section 6.
 Former Commissioners.
-A conflict of interest shall be deemed to exist if any Commissioner, within a period of one year after the termination of Commission service, appears before the Commission on behalf of another and for compensation of any kind, in relation to any case, proceeding, application or matter with respect to which such former Commissioner was directly concerned and in which he or she personally participated during the period of Commission service.
+A conflict of interest shall be deemed to exist if any Commissioner, within a period of one year after the termination of Commission service, appears before the Commission on behalf of another and for compensation of any kind, in relation to any case, proceeding, application or matter with respect to which such former Commissioner was directly concerned and in which he or she personally participated during the period of Commission service. - Section 7.

-Section 7.
 Board of Ethics.
 There is created a Board of Ethics for the Port of Seattle.
-The purpose of this Board of Ethics is to interpret the provisions of this Code of Ethics and to investigate and report to the Port Commission on any alleged violation(s) as provided below.

-The Board of Ethics shall be composed of five members.
-None of Α. the Board members shall be a Port Commissioner or employee.
+The purpose of this Board of Ethics is to interpret the provisions of this Code of Ethics and to investigate and report to the Port Commission on any alleged violation(s) as provided below. - A. The Board of Ethics shall be composed of five members.
+None of the Board members shall be a Port Commissioner or employee.
 Initially, two members shall be appointed by the Port Commission, two members shall be appointed by the Executive Director from a list of nominees submitted by the Port Commission, and the fifth member, who shall be chairperson, shall be appointed by the Commission from a list of nominees submitted by the other members.
 The Commission shall initially appoint two members for a one-year term, two members for a two-year term and the Chairperson for a three-year term.
 Thereafter, the term of office for each Board position shall be three years.
 Any subsequent vacancy, whether occurring by death, resignation, removal or expiration of term, shall be filled by the Port Commission.
 After the expiration of the initial chairperson's term, the Board shall elect a chairperson annually.
 In filling any vacancy or making any appointment to the Board of Ethics, the Commission shall strive to select members with diverse perspectives and areas of expertise appropriate to the review of ethical matters, and who are of good general reputation and character.